Manuja-Kaushal/INFM600/README.md

 ---------------
 Analysis
 ---------------
+We merged the focal dataset () with the two additional datasets on zipcodes.
+The process documentation for merger can be found in "Workflow Documentation.pdf"

 **Do areas having median age under 30 are likely to consume more water and residential energy than other age gropus?**